Overview

 Program Description

-Monroe County Probation and its partners created the Swift, Certain and Fair Program to address gun violence committed by younger offenders.
-This program combines frequent, individualized and meaningful incentives and immediate, consistent and proportionate sanctions.
+In 2016, Monroe County Probation and its partners created the Swift, Certain and Fair Program, housed in the Special Operations Unit, to address gun violence committed by younger individuals (16 to 24 years old).
+Individuals participate in the program for 12 months and then graduate to standard probation for the remainder of their sentence.
+The program combines frequent, individualized and meaningful incentives, and immediate, consistent and proportionate sanctions.
 Participants who successfully progress through the program receive rewards, such as curfew extensions.
 Alternatively, consequences for non-compliance include sanctions ranging from a verbal reprimand to a jail sentence, depending on the severity of the non-compliance.

-The Monroe Crime Analysis Center identifies arrestees ranging from 16 to 24 years old as potential program participants, and a team of representatives from Probation, the Rochester Police Department, the Monroe County District Attorney’s Office and the State Supreme Court, reviews each potential participant to determine their eligibility for the program.
-When screening participants, the team considers individuals who: score as high-risk on a risk assessment tool; have a current or prior arrest or conviction for a felony or weapon-related offense; are currently being charged with a felony; are gang involved; have previously not complied with terms of community supervision; are unlikely to succeed solely under probation supervision; or are facing a prison sentence.
+In 2022, the Monroe County Probation Department expanded the program, identifying arrested individuals ranging in age from 18 to 29 as potential program participants.
+A team of representatives from Probation, the Rochester Police Department, the Monroe County District Attorney’s Office, and state Supreme Court, reviews each potential participant to determine their eligibility for the program.
+When screening participants, the team considers individuals who: score as high-risk on a risk assessment tool; have a current or prior arrest or conviction for a felony or weapon-related offense; are currently being charged with a felony; are involved in a gang; have previously not complied with terms of community supervision; are unlikely to succeed solely under probation supervision; or are facing a prison sentence.
+The program has a capacity of no more than 18 individuals participating for one year.

-At the time of admission to Swift, Certain and Fair, a dedicated judge explains how it differs from a traditional probationary period and outlines the components of the program, which includes GPS electronic monitoring for the first six months and attendance at educational and vocational training, such as the National Institute of Corrections Ready, Set, Work! and Thinking for a Change programs, which are provided by a local non-profit organization or the probation department.
-During this time, probation officers perform intensive case management and supervision by conducting frequent home visits and curfew checks and meeting weekly with participants.
+At the time of admission to Swift, Certain and Fair, a dedicated judge explains how it differs from a traditional probationary period and outlines the components of the program, which includes GPS electronic monitoring for the first six months, attendance at educational and vocational training, and available cognitive behavioral interventions that are provided by a local nonprofit organization or the probation department.
+During this time, probation officers perform intensive case management and supervision by conducting frequent office and home contacts, curfew checks, and collateral contacts.

 Funding